 Back in the 1995, the Internet as we know it today was just getting organized.
-There were only 23,500 web sites on the entire Internet (vs. 968,882,453 sites in 2014) and Yahoo's tree index – a collection of static web pages – was "the Google" of that day.
+There were only 23,500 web sites on the entire Internet (vs. 1.6 billion sites in 2019).
+Yahoo's tree index – a collection of static web pages – was the "Google" of the day.

 Dr. Bonnie Tenenbaum - Librarian

 Dr. Tenenbaum was instrumental in the creation of the library and continued to curate content and provide guidance right up until her passing in October, 2020.
 She will be greatly missed.